isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Career Scheme (CSCS).md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Applicants are required to submit all application documents (Table 2) <strong>in softcopy</strong> to
-the CSCS Secretariat at NHG Group Research and Innovation <u>through their Institution’s Clinical Research Unit (CRU)/Clinical Research and Innovation Office (CRIO)</u>.</p>
+the CSCS Secretariat at NHG Health Group Research and Innovation <u>through their Institution’s Clinical Research Unit (CRU)/Clinical Research and Innovation Office (CRIO)</u>.</p>
 <p></p>
 <p>The Institution’s CRU/CRIO will set internal deadlines for the submission
 and ensure that the documents reach the CSCS secretariat by the stipulated